google/styleguide/pyguide.md

   ...
 ```

+Always prefer breaking between variables, and not for example between variable
-However, if everything fits on the same line, go for it.
+names and type annotations.
+However, if everything fits on the same line,
+go for it.

 ```python {.good}
 def my_method(self, first_var: int) -> int: